 This recipe is very straightforward, but it does contain two flavors you might not associate with oatmeal chocolate chip.
 The first is a pinch of almond extract.
 Not much is needed because almond is a strong flavor.
 The second “unique” ingredient is extra virgin blood orange olive oil.
 You can leave this out, but I like the subtle way it enhances the taste.
 I bought my bottle from a local store in Charlotte, North Carolina, called Pour Olive.
 (Check out my hot chocolate cookie recipe for a similar unique ingredient I love!)
-You can also find it on Amazon.
+You can also find it here.

 Do you ever have trouble with muffins sticking to the wrappers?
 It depends on the wrapper quality, but honestly it’s easier to spray the pan with cooking spray.
 (The wrappers in the picture are for display purposes only!)
 After you spray, dab off any excess with a paper towel and swirl it around each muffin cup to make sure they’re well-greased.
 If you’re worried about taking hot muffins out of the pan, I recommend using a knife to gently pry them out.

 I hope you love these oatmeal chocolate chip muffins as much as I do!
-Tag me @rosesandwhiskers on Instagram if you try this recipe and use the hashtag #rosesandwhiskers.
+Tag me @rosesandwhiskers on Instagram if you try them and use the hashtag #rosesandwhiskers.

 Oatmeal Chocolate Chip Muffins

 - 1/2 cup unsalted butter softened to room temperature

 - 1 large egg room temperature

 - 1 tsp vanilla extract

 - 1/4 tsp extra virgin blood orange olive oil optional